abel-tefera/portfolio/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to clone and run this project you need:

-- A browser
+- A working browser
+- Installation of Git
+- Internet browser
+- Code editor like VS code
+- Live dev server plugin on VS code

 ### Setup